Preocts/secretbox/README.md

     - Loads secrets from an AWS Parameter Store (SSM/ASM).
 Requires `aws_sstore_name` and `aws_region_name` keywords to be provided or for those values to be in the environment variables under `AWS_SSTORE_NAME` and `AWS_REGION_NAME`. `aws_sstore_name` is the name or prefix of the parameters to retrieve.
 - **kwargs**
   - All keyword arguments are passed into the loaders when they are called.
 Each loader details which extra keyword arguments it uses or requires above.

 ---

+## A note about logging output

+This library restricts any `DEBUG` logging output during the use of a `boto3` client or the methods of that client.
+This is to prevent the logging of your secrets as well as the bearer tokens used within AWS.
+You can disable this at the aws loader by adjusting `hide_boto_debug` to be `False`.
+You will need to define your own instance of the `AWSParameterStore` or `AWSSecretLoader` and adjust their flag before calling `load_values()`.

+---